-Hot stamping is a finishing technique for custom packaging that uses high temperature for glueing foil or dry paint into a desired shape.
+Hot stamping is a finishing technique for custom packaging that uses high temperature for glueing foil or dry paint into the desired shape.

 The finishes are pressed on with a die which transfers the heat.
 Hot stamping is great to pair with other finishing techniques, such as embossing or debossing.

-The die cutting process makes it possible to create a wide range of custom packaging solutions.
+The die-cutting process makes it possible to create a wide range of custom packaging boxes.
 The method ensures accuracy in design but also enables high volume production.

 The varied die-cutting techniques, machines and styles provide a diverse range of packaging functions.
 This functionality separates custom packaging from standardised packaging, rendering infinite possibilities.